-Microsoft Azure Management Portal is a simple way to observe and track all Azure subscriptions, spending and usage.
+Microsoft Azure Management Portal is a simple way to observe and track all Azure subscriptions, spending, and usage.
 The reporting features and dashboard will provide you with an in-depth understanding of Azure expenditure and consumption.
-The features of Azure Management Portal include:
+The features of the Azure Management Portal include:

 The latest Azure Portal is depicted in the below image.

-Basically, the infrastructure for your application is made up of various components such as database server, database, virtual network, storage account, and a virtual machine.
-You don’t view these elements as different entities,instead you view them as interdependent and related components of a single entity.
+Basically, the infrastructure for your application is made up of various components such as a database server, database, virtual network, storage account, and a virtual machine.
+You don’t view these elements as different entities, instead, you view them as interdependent and related components of a single entity.
 You want to monitor, manage, and deploy them as a group.

 Azure Resource Manager will allow you to function with resources as a group in your solution.
 You can delete, update, or deploy all resources for your solution in a coordinated, single operation.
 A template can be used for deployment and it can work for various environments like production, staging, and testing.
 Azure Resource Manager offers features for tagging, auditing, and security to help you handle your resources after deployment.